shengzheyang/Dining-Helper/README.md

 <img src="https://github.com/shengzheyang/Dining-Helper/blob/master/images/overview.jpg">

 ### Basic Features
-- A front-end polling panel page which visualizes all voting options.
+- One of the users can create a new polling and set the deadline of this polling subject.
+Then this polling is ready for sharing to a group chat.
+- All of the restaurant options are visible to every user in the polling panel but the options can only be modified by their owners.
-- Everyone can add new options but can’t edit or delete existing options except for the option’s owner.
-Multiple choice is enabled.
+- User can add or delete their desired restaurants as options before the polling end time.
+Multiple choice is supported.

 ### Advanced Features
-- Users can input their own available times for the meal.
+- Users can select their own available times for the meal.
-- Users can search restaurants in an integrated map and pick their desired restaurant on the dropdown menu.
+- When adding an option, users can search restaurants in an integrated map and pick the restaurant on the dropdown menu.
+- Even before the pollind end time, users can view the real-time voting result at any time.

 ### Recommendation Algorithm
 - Rank all mentioned restaurants according to the votes collected so far.
 - Rank these restaurants given their distances to the users.
 (The closer the distance, the higher its rank)
 - Give out the mutual available time of all users in the group.

-It would be much easier for users to decide given these information.
+Dining Helper could provide a recommended ranking list at the end of the algorithm.
+However, we think this would be presumptuous to combine the vote rank and distance rank in our own way.
+Hence, we can also simply give out the information and let the users make the final decision with these useful information.

 ## Programming Language
 JavaScript